 One of the most important sources of information for understanding fungi and working with cultivated species is Paul Stamets of Washington state, author of many books including The Mushroom Cultivator and Growing Gourmet and Medicinal Mushrooms.
 If you’re going to buy only one book for perspective on working with fungi in the homestead, it should be Paul’s Mycelium Running (Ten Speed Press, 2005).
-Subtitle of the book is How Mushrooms Can Help Save the World—how can you pass it up?
+The subtitle of the book is How Mushrooms Can Help Save the World—how can you pass it up?

-For help getting started with cultivation of shiitake (one of the easiest species to grow), see Growing Shiitake Mushrooms in a Continental Climate by Kozak and Krawczyk (Field and Forest Products, Second Edition 1993) and Shiitake Growers Handbook by Przybylowicz and Donoghue (Kendall/Hunt 1988 and 1990).
+For help getting started with the cultivation of shiitake (one of the easiest species to grow), see Growing Shiitake Mushrooms in a Continental Climate by Kozak and Krawczyk (Field and Forest Products, Second Edition 1993) and Shiitake Growers Handbook by Przybylowicz and Donoghue (Kendall/Hunt 1988 and 1990).
 Having made a beginning with shiitake, you can use similar techniques on more challenging species such as maitake.

-It can be helpful to join a local mycological society, and learn from enthusiasts with more experience.
+It can be helpful to join a local mycological society and learn from enthusiasts with more experience.
 In my area, the Mycological Association of Washington (D.C.) is such a gathering of “mycophiles.”
-It is an affiliate of North American Mycological Association, which includes a list of affiliated clubs by state.
+It is an affiliate of the North American Mycological Association, which includes a list of affiliated clubs by state.

 There is a growing number of businesses selling started spawn you can use to cultivate a wide variety of species in your garden, meadow, or woodlot.
 All the following offer as well cultivation tools and information on growing mushrooms: